fareed1983/profile/site/fpga-zero-to-calculator.md

 endmodule
 ```

-The above synthesizes to the half-adder circuit with the following truth-table:
+The above describes a half-adder module with inputs, a & b and outputs c & s.
+The assign statements lead to LUTs on the FPGA being configured to mimic gates.
+It synthesizes a combinational half-adder circuit with the following truth-table:

 |a|b|sum|carry|
 |-|-|-|-|